WaliHassanKhan/pokemonindex/README.md

+run

-run npm install in
+    npm install
-pokeclient and pokedexserver
+in pokeclient and pokedexserver folder

 Server
-run
+in pokedexserver run

-npm start in pokedexserver
+    npm start

-then run
+in pokeclient run

-ng serve in pokeclient
+    ng serve